 Luke e-mailed us asking for resources that will help him decide if he should have children.
 Bill Beahm, formerly on our staff, responded to him, and we want to share what Bill wrote.

-Maybe some of you are asking that same question.
+Maybe some of you are asking that same question as you consider future fatherhood.
+Maybe your partner is expecting and you’re wondering if you’ll ever be prepared for that.
 Or, if you already have kids, maybe this will be a good reminder for you.

 Bill suggests this decision-making process: